Finnish Lapphund

 Other animals

 Finnish Lapphunds get along well with everybody.
 They can live with other dogs and cats in the same households.
-Take note that this is not an aggressive dog breed, but if the fight starts he won't back down from it.
+Take note that this is not an aggressive dog breed, but if the fight starts, he won't back down from it.

 Health

-There are also some recommended health tests that you can perform on your dog to be sure that your dog is healthy: hip and elbow evaluation, patella evaluation, PRA Optigen DNA test, and ophthalmologist evaluation.
+There are also some recommended health tests that you can perform on your dog to be sure that your dog is healthy:

 Finnish Lapphund Breeders

-This is an excellent dog for families and you can be sure that you will not make a mistake if you decide to buy one.
-Like we already mentioned Finnish Lapphunds are fairly rare outside the Scandinavian part so you must do a fair amount of research and you must be prepared to wait for your new puppy.
-We advise you to only buy a dog from a responsible and official dog breeder because if you do so you will end up with a dog with the best possible traits.
-Good breeders regularly test their breeding dogs and they take good care of their puppies so you can be sure you will get the best dog possible.
+We advise you to only buy a dog from a responsible and official dog breeder because if you do so, you will have a dog with the best possible traits.
+Good breeders regularly test their breeding dogs, and they take good care of their puppies so you can be sure you will get the best dog possible.

 SEARCH FINNISH LAPPHUND BREEDERS